Microscopic verification of topological electron-vortex binding in the lowest-Landau-level crystal state

 The quantum character of the crystal is not fragile, and ought to be observable at presently attainable temperatures, even at very small $\nu$.
 The energy difference per particle, $V^{CFC}-V^{EC}$, shown in the inset of Fig.~\ref{fig1}, gives a crude estimate for the temperature below which the quantum nature of the crystal should be robust to thermal fluctuations.
 The relevant temperatures appear to be well within the present experimental reach -- for example, for parameters appropriate for GaAs, the quantum crystal regime is estimated to be below $\approx$ 25 mK (at $B=25$T) even at $\nu=1/33$.
 From the $N$ dependence, we have estimated that the energy difference shown in the inset underestimates the thermodynamic energy difference by approximately a factor of two.
 It is interesting to note that even as the energy difference between the CF and the electron crystals decreases as $\nu\rightarrow 0$, $2p$ continues to rise.
 Thus, CF flavors of up to very high $2p$ are predicted to occur in the crystal state.
 In the liquid phase, $^2$CFs and $^4$CFs have definitely been observed, and there is evidence also for $^6$CFs and $^8$CFs at relatively high temperatures.~\cite{Pan}

-Quantum crystals of neutral bosons have been studied previously, where quantum mechanical exchange due to a significant overlap between the neighboring atoms is responsible for the quantum behavior, including a possible ``supersolid" phase in which Bose-Einstein condensation can coexist with crystallinity~\cite{Leggett,Chan}.
-In the lowest Landau level, the overlap between (uncorrelated) electron wave packets at neighboring sites is negligible in the filling factor region of interest (the overlap integral is $10^{-15}$ for $\nu=1/9$).
+Unlike in bosonic quantum crystals, the overlap between (uncorrelated) electron wave packets at neighboring sites is negligible in the filling factor region of interest (the overlap integral is $10^{-15}$ for $\nu=1/9$).
 The quantum nature of the CF crystal owes its origin to the long range Coulomb interaction.